etianen/py.sh/README.md

 - There needs to be somewhere to specify the Python version.
 - Being able to specify post-installation steps is really useful for reproducible installs.
 - Many projects already have a `package.json` file for managing nodejs dependencies.

-### Q: Haven't you just reinvented virtualenv?

-Not really. virtualenv is useful for managing a standalone bunch of PyPy dependencies.
-It doesnt help with installing Python interpreters not included in your operating system, and large binary dependencies can still be a pain to install.

-### Q: Haven't you just reinvented pyenv?

-Not really. pyenv is useful for managing multiple Python versions in development, but it doesnt help with binary dependencies.

-This project is just a thin wrapper around [Miniconda](http://continuum.io/anaconda), so it hasn't really reinvented anything.

 ## Build status